 HEPA filters remove 99.97% of particles that measure .3 microns or larger from a room’s air.
 The size of pollen and pet dander, HEPA filters can dramatically reduce dust in a room.
 If you or someone you know is affected by allergies, consider getting a HEPA filter for your bedroom; it will make sleeping much more comfortable and will let you wake up every morning feeling better than before.

 Get allergy tested

 According to the Asthma and Allergy Foundation of America, 50 million Americans suffer from allergies every year.
-It is a problem that tends to get worse with age and it has been reported that more than 80% of people aged 50 or above have one or more allergies.
+It is a problem that tends to get worse with age, and it has been reported that more than 80% of people aged 50 or older have one or more allergies.
 If you know you’ve experienced allergy symptoms for years, you owe it to yourself to find out the actual cause.
 For these reasons, having yourself tested for common allergens would not be a bad idea at all.
 More often than not, knowing what causes your allergy will make it easier to prevent further reactions.
 If you have been suffering without an end in sight, it’s time to take control of your allergies.

 When you're searching for a doctor that truly understands your unique needs, you want to be sure to find one who will listen to your concerns, cares about your health, and has expertise in the field.
 At Aspire Allergy & Sinus, our board-certified allergists have come from all over to pursue the passion of helping patients get their lives back and breathe better.
 In our 10+ years, our customized plans have made it possible for us to help people from all areas of life achieve relief from their allergies or sinus issues.